andycumbi/datahub/README.md

 4. Build pipelines that call Databricks notebooks
 5. Set up monitoring and alerts

-## Execution Flow
-1. Data Factory trigger initiates the pipeline
-2. Source data is identified via datasets
-3. Databricks notebook activity is called with parameters
-4. Databricks executes the transformation logic
-5. Processed data is written back to the data lake
-6. Subsequent activities in the pipeline are triggered
-7. Monitoring and logging track execution status

 ## Monitoring and Logging
 - Pipeline runs are logged in Data Factory monitoring